Arabesque (film): Plot

-David awakes in a moving panel van in the presence of Webster, Yasmin and another of Yasmin's boyfriends, Yussef Kassim, who is looking for the cipher.
-David, seeing the bag of candies on a shelf in the van, tells Yussef that Beshraavi has the cipher.
-They use truth serum on David, after which he talks what they believe is gibberish about the number "9".
-Believing that he was telling the truth about Beshraavi, Yussef tells Yasmin to work on Beshraavi while they throw David out of the vehicle.
+David awakes in a moving panel van with Webster, Yasmin, and another conspirator, Yussef Kassim, who are all after the cipher.
+David, seeing the bag of candies in the van, lies that Beshraavi has the cipher.
+Unable to extract any useful information from David, even after administering a truth serum, Webster and Yussef push him out of the van.
+Yussef tells Yasmin to double-cross Beshraavi.